 What we fear says a lot about us.

 I might fear what certain people will think of my decisions, but I’m not afraid of an honest, productive conversation during performance review time.
-This might be surprising: I actually quite enjoy talking to my manager about my goals and whether I think I’ve achieved them or not—and getting his feedback is equally important for my growth.
+This might be surprising: I actually quite enjoy talking to my manager about my goals and whether I think I’ve achieved them—and getting his feedback is equally important for my growth.

 I might be a procrastinator (A.K.A. a perfectionist) because I’m scared of something not being perfect, but I’m getting much better at “shipping” instead of sitting on things.
 Forcing myself to write two articles a week guarantees that nothing I write is 100% perfect, but it’s out there and helping people.
 I hope.